Rock Tumbler Manufacturers

 Shown in the accompanying photo is a Lot-o-Tumbler single with a four-pound barrel.

-Chicago Electric is a brand of hobbyist rock tumblers sold by Harbor Freight Tools.
-They sell two rotary tumblers.
-A "single drum" model and a "dual drum" model - both of these are supplied with three-pound capacity rubber barrels.
+Chicago Electric is a brand of hobbyist rock tumblers that have been sold by Harbor Freight Tools.
+There are two models: 1) a "single barrel" model; and, 2) a "dual barrel" model - both of these are supplied with three-pound capacity rubber barrels.

 Their address is 26541 Agoura Rd, Calabasas, California 91302.
 Their website is at harborfreight.com, (888) 866-5797.